grahambird/squiz-basics/glossary.md

 ## Edit+
 JavaScript-powered user friendly authoring environment.

+## Keyword
+A pseudo-variable surrounded by percent symbols.
+Used in Paint Layouts and Design Files to display asset properties and other things such as site info or server variables.
+For example: `%asset_thumbnail%` or `%globals_server_referer%`.

+## Keyword Modifier
+A way to apply a function to a keyword.
+Can be used as tests in conditional statements or to change the way an asset property is formatted.
+Derived from PHP functions.

 ## Metadata Schema
 Think "custom fields".
 Metadata schemas are applied to assets to supplement their native fields.